Skip to content

 /id/a?alias=Elysia

-When schema is provided, the type will be inferred from the schema automatically, and generate an OpenAPI type for Swagger documentation generation, leaving out the redundant task of providing type manually.
+When a schema is provided, the type will be inferred from the schema automatically and an OpenAPI type will be generated for Swagger documentation, eliminating the redundant task of providing the type manually.

 Body